 For most health insurance plans, you can find the specific way your plan covers childbirth on page 7 of your Summary of Benefits and Coverage document.

 Having a child counts as a qualifying event for a special enrollment period in which you can enroll in a new plan or switch plans.
 In the state of New York, becoming pregnant also qualifies you for a special enrollment period.

 Maternity care and childbirth are also covered by Medicaid and CHIP.
 If you qualify for Medicaid and CHIP and are pregnant, you can apply at any time during the year through your state agency or marketplace.

-If you’re above the age of 65, you likely qualify for Medicare.
-We go into more detail into Medicare below, but the gist of it is that it’s a federal program designed to help you cover healthcare costs into your old age.
+If you’re above the age of 65, you qualify for Medicare.
+We go into more detail into Medicare below, but the gist of it is that it’s a federal program designed to help you cover health care costs into old age.